-Access to Help Usage and function I I a la Under any command line prompt, type in "help" and press Enter will get Help a brief description of the associated help system. "?"
-Under any command line prompt, enter "?" to get a command list of the " ?" current mode and related brief description.
+Access to Help Usage and function Heln Under any command line prompt, type in "help" and press Enter will get Пер a brief description of the associated help system.

-Enter a "?" after the command keyword with an embedded space.
-If the position should be a parameter, a description of that parameter type, scope, etc, will be returned; if the position should be a keyword, then a set of keywords with brief description will be returned; if the output is "<cr>", then the command is complete, press Enter to run the command.
-A "?" immediately following a string.
-This will display all the commands that begin with that string.
+Under any command line prompt, enter "?" to get a command list of the current mode and related brief description.
+Enter a "?" after the command keyword with an embedded space position should be a parameter, a description of that parameter type, "?" scope, etc, will be returned; if the position should be a keyword, then a set of keywords with brief description will be returned; if the output " <cr>", then the command is complete, press Enter to run the command.</cr> A "?" immediately following a string.
+This will display all the comm that begin with that string.